Home

 "Do you like green?" will not get the same response as "What is your favorite color?"
 (When you get really good at this you will drive your friends nuts.)

-It is important to do a good job in step 2.
+It is important to do a good job in the second step on the road to a sale.
 Settling a customer on the wrong product is a recipe for disaster.

 Fact finding helps with Step 3